 What is a facelift?

-A facelift is a surgical procedure designed to result in a more rested and youthful appearance to the face and neck.
+A facelift (Rhytidectomy) is a surgical procedure designed to result in tightening and providing more definition to the face and neck.
 The procedure is customised to suit your individual requirements and may range from a mini- facelift to a Deep Plane Facelift with the addition of other procedures, such as a browlift, eyelid surgery (blepharoplasty), or laser surgery.
 It is very much a matter of what concerns you and designing a treatment plan to address that concern in the best possible way.

 What is a Deep Plane Facelift?

-Dr Layt has been performing the advanced Deep Plane Facelift technique for more than 20 years and it has become his preferred approach for full facelift procedures.
-One of the many reasons for this is that Dr Layt believes the Deep Plane Facelift approach provides consistently exceptional and long-lasting results, producing outcomes that significantly rejuvenate one’s facial appearance without creating a “frozen” or artificial look.
+Dr Layt has been performing the advanced Deep Plane Facelift (Rhytidectomy) technique for more than 22 years and it has become his preferred approach for full facelift procedures.
+One of the many reasons for this is that Dr Layt believes the Deep Plane Facelift approach provides consistent results in comparison to that of non-surgical techniques and some other facelift techniques.
+The allows the surgeon to produce outcomes that significantly define one’s facial appearance without creating a “frozen” or artificial look.
 The Deep Plane Facelift is not offered by all plastic surgeons, and Dr Layt is proud to have obtained the extensive training and experience necessary to perform this technique for our patients.

-The Deep Plane Facelift focuses on using the deep tissues to lift the facial structures back into their youthful position, rather than applying excessive tension to the skin alone.
-This can lead to a more natural and less “tight” result.
-Additionally, the Deep Plane Facelift can improve the appearance of the cheeks and reduce the need for cosmetic fillers to enhance these areas.
+The Deep Plane Facelift focuses on using the deep tissues to lift the facial structures back into position, rather than applying excessive tension to the skin alone.
+This can lead to a more less “tight” result.
+Additionally, the Deep Plane Facelift can provide more definition of the cheeks and jaw and reduce the need for cosmetic fillers to these areas.
 Fat grafting is often part of the procedure, which can provide long-lasting restoration of lost volume.
-Also known as “fat transfer,” fat grafting takes excess fat cells from another area of the body and injects them into targeted areas of the face to enhance volume and provide additional rejuvenation.
+Also known as “fat transfer,” fat grafting takes excess fat cells from another area of the body and injects them into targeted areas of the face to increase volume and provide additional facial definition.

 These before and after photos are of patients that have had surgery performed by Dr Layt.
 These patients have consented to the photos being shown.
 These are actual photos and have not been altered or digitally enhanced.
 Every patient is an individual and therefore final surgical results will vary from patient to patient.